Dope21/restaurant-management/readme.md

 A Point of Sale (POS) web application for order management comes with a Bootstrap website to support online orders from customers.

+## Description

+This is the graduation project for my Diploma of Vocational Education.
+While building this project, I learned how to design Data Flow Diagram and ER Diagram for my project, design the UI using Figma, and work with Relational Databases efficiently using SQL statements.

 ## Stack

+- [Bootstrap 5](https://getbootstrap.com/) - Only using this to built the restaurant website
 - [HTML5](https://www.w3schools.com/html/) - The standard markup language for Web pages.
-- [Bootstrap 5](https://getbootstrap.com/) - A CSS Framework for developing responsive websites.
 - [SCSS](https://sass-lang.com/) - An extension to CSS which adds nested rules, variables, selector, etc.
-- [PHP](https://www.php.net/) - A scripting language that is especially suited for web development
+- [PHP](https://www.php.net/) - A scripting language that uses for communicating with the Database.
 - [MySql](https://www.mysql.com/) - A relational database management system based on SQL.
-- [jQuery](https://jquery.com/) - A JavaScript library to make HTML DOM elements easier to access.
-- [Chart.js](https://www.chartjs.org/) - A free JavaScript library for making HTML-based charts.
+- [jQuery](https://jquery.com/) - Create animation with CSS and loading content without refreshing the page.
+- [Chart.js](https://www.chartjs.org/) - Making a beautiful chart and animation to display the Sales report.
 - [DataTable.js](https://datatables.net/) - A plug-in for jQuery that adds advanced features to HTML table.

-## Description

-This is the graduation project for my Diploma of Vocational Education.
-While building this project, I learned how to design Data Flow Diagram and ER Diagram for my project, design the UI using Figma, and work with Relational Databases efficiently using SQL statements.

-## Scope
+## Project scope

 ### Management System
 - **Admin**